 - O’NET: This occupational information site, Sponsored by US Dept. of Labor/Employment and Training Administration, provides information on occupational outlook, summary, training, education, work styles, interests, and related occupations.

-- LinkedIn is a professional networking site designed specifically for the business and employment community.
+LinkedIn is a professional networking site designed specifically for the employment community.
 The site allows students to search for jobs and internships as well as connect with professionals and alumni working in fields of interest.
-There is also a worldwide LinkedIn Company Directory in which students can look up industries and companies within those industries in a specific geographic area.

 How to prepare for, research, and apply to graduate school